-Based on the soft freight markets for the tanker vessels, a small number of clients has been granted relief on their contractual debt obligations towards the bank - this was only related to scheduled instalment payments and not to interest payments.
-The loans concerned are adequately secured and well within the agreed minimum value clauses, both prior and post amendments.
+Based on the soft freight markets for the tanker vessels, a small number of clients were granted relief on their contractual debt obligations towards the bank as of year-end 2021, and in Q1-22.
 All waivers were done in combination with the ultimate owners of the borrowers providing new equity into the borrowing entities to strengthen their financial position.